-Then we set out our plan by listing all the things we will do to reach our goal.
+We often merge our self-worth and our goals.
+Saying I’ll be happy if I get the promotion.
+I’ll feel pretty if I lose 10 pounds.
+I’ll know I am smart if I get an A. I’ll be enough if they love me.
+Then we set out our plan by listing everything we must do to reach our goal.
 Believing that we would already have the goal if something were different, we apply self-development as part of this plan.
-By doing this, we are telling our mind that “if we develop ourselves, we can get what we desire.”
+Doing this tells our minds that “if we develop ourselves, we can be enough.”
 This is where the danger begins.
 We’ve now tied our self-belief to an external goal.
 The more we work on the plan, the more effort we put in and solidify this tie in our minds.

 When we reach our goals